tjadams/Coding-Problems/dsalgo/README.md

 ### Top-down
 Think of how to divide the problem at case N into subproblems

-## Dynamic Programming
+## Dynamic Programming and Memoization
 DP problems are recursive problems where you store intermediate results.
+Some people call top-down dynamic programming "memoization" and bottom-up dynamic programming "dynamic programming".
+To me, these are both called dynamic programming.
+### Basic steps to solving
+1. Draw a recursion tree with the root being an example of the recursive problem on a specified value of n.
+Identify if work is being done multiple times (like other subproblems).
+You can also see that your base cases are leaf nodes that are all on the same nth value.
+Also note that drawing a recursion tree is a great way to determine the runtime of a recursive algorithm.
-1. Implement recursive solution
+2. Implement recursive solution
-2. Try to cache results
+3. Try to cache results
-3. Use cache results in recursive solution if they are available to use
+4. Use cache results in recursive solution if they are available to use
-4. If they are not available to use, calculate and cache new result
+5. If they are not available to use, calculate and cache new result

-### Detailed steps
+### Detailed steps to solving
 1. Show optimal substructure.
 Show that an optimal solution to the problem holds optimal solutions to subproblems.
 First, characterize what the solution may look like.
 Ex: Lowest common substring has the following properties...
 2. Write a recurrence for the value of an optimal solution.
 That may look something like the following: M_optimal = minimum over all choices depending on the indece k from the following formula: something like M_optimal resulting from choice of k + cost associated with making choice indece k.
 3. Compute the value of an optimal solution in a bottom-up way.
 This way, all subproblems are pre-computed.